 In August 2022, Legacy Q32 entered into an amendment to the note purchase agreement with an aggregate principal amount of \$5,000,001 Convertible Notes sold to Bristol-Myers Squibb Company, or BMS.
 In June 2023, Legacy Q32 entered into an amendment to the Convertible Notes extending the maturity date of the Convertible Notes to December 23, 2023.
 Immediately prior to the Effective Time, Legacy Q32 caused the outstanding principal and accrued but unpaid interest on Legacy Q32 Convertible Notes to be converted into the applicable number of shares of Legacy Q32 common stock provided for under the terms of such Legacy Q32 Convertible Note, or the Convertible Notes Conversion.
-All Legacy Q32 Convertible Notes converted into shares of Legacy Q32 common stock and as a result are no longer outstanding and ceased to exist, and each holder of Legacy Q32 Convertible Notes thereafter ceased to have any rights with respect to Legacy Q32 common stock issued in the Convertible Notes Conversion were canceled and converted into the right to receive our common stock pursuant to the Merger Agreement.
+All Legacy Q32 Convertible Notes converted into shares of Legacy Q32 common stock and as a result are no longer outstanding and ceased to exist, and each holder of Legacy Q32 Convertible Notes thereafter ceased to have any rights with respect to Legacy Q32 common stock issued in the Convertible Notes Conversion, at the Effective Time and by virtue of the Merger, all shares of Legacy Q32 common stock issued in the Convertible Notes Conversion were canceled and converted into the right to receive our common stock pursuant to the Merger Agreement.